 A CPK level above 200 U/L is generally considered high.
 However, normal ranges may vary depending on the laboratory and individual factors such as age, gender, and race.
 It's important to consult with your healthcare provider for a personalized interpretation of your results.

-Extremely elevated CPK levels can be caused by various conditions, including muscle trauma or injury, strenuous exercise, heart attack, muscular dystrophy, rhabdomyolysis (muscle breakdown), autoimmune myositis (inflammation), hypothyroidism, and certain medications like statins.
+Numerous conditions, including muscle trauma or injury, strenuous exercise, heart attack, muscular dystrophy, rhabdomyolysis (muscle breakdown), autoimmune myositis (inflammation), hypothyroidism, and specific medications like statins, can result in extremely elevated CPK levels.

 What are the symptoms of high CPK levels?